 On May 7, 1962, 29 Gloucester was acquired from Robert Tillinghast by the First Community Investment Co., Inc. of Lexington.
 On the same day, it also acquired 278–280 Commonwealth, 211 Beacon, and 34 Gloucester.
 On July 3, 1962, it transferred the properties to Robert J. McHugh, trustee of the Mifro Realty Trust, and on August 13, 1965, he transferred them back to First Community Investment.
 In October of 1965, it acquired 282 Commonwealth.

 On June 13, 1966, 29 Gloucester was acquired from First Community Investment by Chamberlayne School and Chamberlayne Junior College, located at 128 Commonwealth.
 At the same time, it also acquired 211 Beacon, 34 Gloucester, and 278–280–282 Commonwealth.
 Chamberlayne already owned 260–262–264–266–270–274–276 Commonwealth, which it had acquired earlier in the 1960s.

 In May of 1968, Chamberlayne applied for (and subsequently received) permission to remodel 29 Gloucester and install a student lounge, reading room, and television room for use by their students.

-In April of 1976, James C. Lawless and his wife, Christina H. Lawless, trustees of Downey Realty Trust, purchased 29 Gloucester from Bernard P. Rome.
-In 1978, they also acquired 31 Gloucester.
+On April 5, 1976, 29 Gloucester was purchased from Bernard Rome by James C. Lawless and his wife, Christina H. Lawless, trustees of Downey Realty Trust.
+In October of 1978, they also acquired 31 Gloucester.